Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 6. Respect the Marine Environment

-The underwater world is delicate, and, significantly, you respect it while diving.
-Avoid touching or disturbing marine life and be cautious of your fins and equipment to avoid damaging coral reefs or stirring up sand.
-Small actions, like not grabbing onto coral or feeding fish, help preserve marine ecosystems for future divers to enjoy.
+The underwater environment is sensitive and, more importantly, you admire it as you swim.
+Never touch or disturb marine life, and be cautious of your fins and equipment to avoid breaking coral reefs or stirring up sand.
+Simple steps, such as avoiding holding onto coral or feeding fish, can conserve marine ecosystems so that they can be enjoyed by the visiting diver.